electron/forge/docs/extend.md

 you will have to create the version on GitHub and the second call will just be appending files to the existing version.

+This `config` for the publisher will be available on `this.config`.

 The options object has the following structure.

 | Key | Value |